 On-going work: The intelligent anti-sprain system is being revised for better accuracy in identifying injury risk, and for better agility, comfort, durability and user setting interface when it is being carried in a pair of sport legging.
 Our team will evaluate, firstly, if the intelligent sprain-free sport shoe is biomechanically effective in laboratory trials on a mechanical sprain simulation device, and finally, if our invention is clinical effective in a large-scale epidemiology study.
 We hope that the device could be commercialised to a innovative sport apparel which is affordable and useful to runners and other athletes.

 On the other hand, we are also trying to adopt the same mechanism in training runners with laterally-shifted foot pressure, which is a confirmed injury risk factor, to bring the pressure back to the mid-line in order to reduce the risk of ankle sprain injury.
-We are also developing another wearable ankle brace to try to tackle another common chronic injury to the ankle joint, which is the impingement at the anterior aspect.
-This injury is often called ‘Footballer’s ankle’.
+We are also looking at different intervention to treat ankle instability, including muscle stimulation, Tai Chi exercise, gait retraining, vibration therapy, as well as ankle joint fusion surgery.

 Chan KM*, Fong DTP, Hong Y, Yung PSH, Lui PPY (2008).
 Orthopaedic sport biomechanics – a new paradigm.
 Clinical Biomechanics, 23(1 Supp), S21-30.

 Fong DTP, Hong Y, Chan LK, Yung PSH, Chan KM* (2007).
 A systematic review on ankle injury and ankle sprain in sports.
 Sports Medicine, 37(1), 73-94.

 Fong DTP, Man CY, Yung PSH, Cheung SY, Chan KM* (2008).
 Sport-related ankle injuries attending an accident and emergency department.
 Injury, 39(10), 1222-1227.